ctongfei/gizmos/README.md

 Poly-collection is a Scala collection framework that aims to provide an alternative to the standard Scala collection framework.
 It provides a large range of collection classes, and differs from the standard collection framework in several ways:

-  - Eliminates the overhead of autoboxing for common types using specialization.
+  - A large collection: full support for trees and graphs.

   - Always non-strict when using higher-order functions: functions like `map`, `filter`, `flatMap` are always evaluated lazily.
 This allows chain application like `xs.map(f).filter(g).reduce(h)`